KawtharE/birdClicker/README.md

 With **jQuery** we are grabbing DOM elements that we are going to update conditionally by adding dynamically some HTML code, in order to display the data that we have initially save it in an array (in this case our data are static so we keep it in an array).

-All we need is installing jQuery:
+All we need to install is jQuery itself:

-      $npm install jquery@3.3.1
+      $ npm install jquery@3.3.1

 ##### 1- Grabbing the DOM elements